ZhgChg.Li

 territoriesInclude: [] # territories you want to filter out (territory for Apple e.g. TWN)

-• You only need to add the FilterProcessor setting in the processors section of /config/apple.yml or /config/android.yml.
+• You just need to add the FilterProcessor setting in the processors section of /config/apple.yml or /config/android.yml.

 Adding Automatic Translation Feature

-Automatically translate reviews in languages other than yours using Google Cloud Translation API (may incur costs).
+Automatically translate reviews not in your language using Google Cloud Translation API (may incur costs).

-• Please first ensure that the GCP Project of the Service Account created in Step 2 has the “Cloud Translation API” enabled
+• Please first ensure that the GCP Project associated with the Service Account created in Step 2 has the “Cloud Translation API” enabled

 • The configurations for apple.yml and android.yml have some differences.